File Explorer in a browser

 This way the Explorer tool is easily accessible for users across an entire site or tenant.
 The App is available for Office 365 Business and Enterprise plans.

 NB: Microsoft has announced that IE11 will no longer be supported with Office 365 as of 21 August 2021 and Microsoft will no longer support Internet Explorer from 15 June 2022 onwards.
-Organizations need to find alternatives ways or start using the standard SharePoint browser interface.
+Organizations need to find alternatives ways or start educting their users to use the standard SharePoint browser interface.

 Supported configurations

-Explorer supports migrations to SharePoint 2013, SharePoint 2016, SharePoint 2019, OneDrive for Business and SharePoint Online.
+Explorer supports SharePoint 2013, SharePoint 2016, SharePoint 2019, OneDrive for Business and SharePoint Online.

 The tool can be used with Document Libraries, Picture Libraries and Asset Libraries.
 The latest versions of Chrome, Opera, Firefox, Edge and Safari are supported (on Windows clients, macOS and iPadOS).